Brightify: A tool for calculating directionally-resolved brightness in neutron sources: Theory: Brightness and Liouville's Theorem

 \section{Theory: Brightness and Liouville's Theorem}

-The state of a neutrons can be described by an 8-dimensional distribution function \( n(\vec{r}, \hat{\Omega}, E, t) \), where \( \vec{r} \) is the position vector, \( \hat{\Omega} \) is the direction of motion, \( E \) is the energy, and \( t \) is time.
+The state of a neutrons can be described by an 7-dimensional distribution function \( n(\vec{r}, \hat{\Omega}, E, t) \), where \( \vec{r} \) is the position vector, \( \hat{\Omega} \) is the direction of motion, \( E \) is the energy, and \( t \) is time.

 The number of neutrons per unit volume \( dV \), per unit solid angle \( d\Omega \), and per unit energy \( dE \), is commonly referred to as the neutron angular density.
 The brightness is then defined as the product of the particle speed \( v \) and the angular density.
-Equivalently:
+This quantity is also known as the angular flux, which is more commonly used in neutron transport theory to describe the directional distribution of neutrons.
+In mathematical terms:

 where the infinitesimal volume is expressed as \( dV = dA\,dz = dA\,v\,dt \), assuming motion primarily along the z-direction.
+Eq.~\ref{eq:general-brightness} defines brightness as an instantaneous quantity.

 Additionally, the phase~space density \( \rho(\vec{r}, \vec{p}, t) \) is defined as the number of particles per unit phase~space volume \( d\vec{r}\,d\vec{p} \).
-For a non-relativistic particle, one can relate it to the angular density as:
+For a non-relativistic particle\footnote{ The non-relativistic assumption is valid for cold, thermal, and fast neutrons (meV to MeV range), where velocities are well below relativistic limits.
+Caution is needed when extending this to other particles near or above their rest mass energy.}, one can relate it to the angular density as:

-The factor \( p^2 \) arises from the Jacobian of the transformation from Cartesian to spherical coordinates in momentum space, and the energy differential \( dE \) follows from the kinetic energy relation \( E = p^2 / 2m \).
+The factor \( p^2 \) in Eq.~\ref{eq:general-ps-density} arises from the Jacobian of the transformation from Cartesian to spherical coordinates in momentum space, and the energy differential \( dE \) follows from the kinetic energy relation \( E = p^2 / 2m \).

 According to Liouville’s theorem, in the absence of dissipative forces, the phase~space density remains constant along particle trajectories.
 Therefore, under ideal conservative transport conditions, the brightness is conserved along trajectories, provided the momentum remains unchanged.